Global Methodist General Conference

 Last fall, I had the holy privilege of attending the Convening General Conference of the Global Methodist Church.
 What an overwhelming experience of joyful, anointed celebration!
 I listened as GMC members shared powerful testimonies about all that God had delivered them from; I prayed over the awe-inspiring possibilities of what God has delivered all of us for.
 Moving forward, stewarding this miraculous opportunity – it matters.
 That is why I want to serve as a 2026 General Conference Delegate.
 I want to serve, because I want to contribute to what matters.
 I want to serve, because God has delivered me along with my GMC brothers and sisters.
 I want to serve, because those whom God delivers, God tasks with Kingdom work!

 My own testimony – of what God has delivered me from – is at the root of my desire to serve at General Conference.
 I will share some of that testimony here: On All Saints Sunday 2018, I sat by my father’s bedside as he took his last breath.
 That evening, I was part of a group of orthodox evangelical Methodist clergy who met with our Conference Delegation to share our concerns and hopes for the upcoming singleissue General Conference (of 2019).
 Members of the delegation were surprised at my presence given my father’s death that morning.
 But it mattered.
 And my father, a retired Methodist clergy person and the son of a Methodist pastor himself, would have wanted me to be there.
+Sadly, my words that evening had no impact on our delegation, and the 2019 General Conference didn’t resolve anything.
+And as we all know, things got worse as the pandemic ran its course and our former denomination withdrew its support for a fair and just separation plan for traditionalist Methodists.
+Exit options were disappearing.
+I knew I had to help First Frisco discern the Lord’s leading and take faithful steps to follow before the “clock ran out.”

 I also knew that leading a discernment process would mean that my career in our former denomination would be over.
 I knew that – given First Frisco’s assets – the UMC would bring litigation against the congregation and, likely, me personally.
 But it mattered.
 To the church, to me, to God.

+Discernment led to disaffiliation.
+Disaffiliation did, in fact, lead to formal charges against me and litigation against both me and the congregation.
+That season was difficult in just about every way, but God’s faithfulness prevailed in the form of protections and deliverances.
+The church has been strengthened by the trials, as have I. And we have learned the truth, together, about God’s all-sufficiency and power to redeem.
 I want to serve as a 2026 General Conference Delegate because I want to bring everything God has given me – experiences, lessons learned, deep loyalty – and give it all to this new beautiful new denomination.
 I want to contribute to what matters.
 This is what God has delivered us for!

 Clergy Reserve Delegates